 Air ambulance responds after man suffers medical emergency

-A man was taken to hospital after suffering a suspected cardiac arrest.
+A man in his 60s was taken to hospital after suffering a medical emergency.